-Biden to highlight US commitment to UN next week in New York, envoy says
+Biden to push for more Ukraine support, action on climate crisis at UNGA

 In-person attendance has steadily recovered since the COVID-19 pandemic, which forced leaders three years ago to send in prerecorded video messages due to safety precautions.
 The UN is composed of 193 member states.

-The climate crisis and the Russian war in Ukraine are expected to figure prominently during this year’s talks, with Ukrainian President Volodymyr Zelenskyy attending in person for the first time since the conflict broke out.
+The climate crisis and the war in Ukraine are expected to figure prominently during this year’s talks, with the Ukrainian president attending in person for the first time since the conflict broke out.

-Zelenskyy is expected to address the General Assembly on Tuesday and speak at a UN Security Council meeting on Ukraine on Wednesday that could place him at the same table as Russian Foreign Minister Sergey Lavrov.
+Zelenskyy is expected to address the General Assembly on Tuesday and speak at a UN Security Council meeting on Ukraine on Wednesday which could place him at the same table as Russian Foreign Minister Sergey Lavrov.

+The Ukrainian leader will travel to Washington, DC, next Thursday to meet with Biden at the White House.
+Zelenskyy will also visit the US Capitol, where lawmakers face a September 30 deadline to pass a federal spending bill that will include further aid to his war-torn country.

+“I think [Zelenskyy is] looking forward to the opportunity not just to see President Biden here at the White House, but also to see congressional leaders from both parties to make the case that the United States has been a great friend and partner to Ukraine throughout this entire brutal war, and that the United States should continue to do that,” Sullivan said on Friday.

 Focus on Global South

-Also high on the agenda this year will be concerns of the Global South, in part a reflection of the increased attention put on the developing world by Western nations eager to secure support for the effort to isolate Russia.
+Also high on the UNGA agenda this year will be concerns of the Global South, in part a reflection of the increased attention put on the developing world by Western nations eager to secure support for the effort to isolate Russia.

 Several top-level meetings happening during the General Assembly focus on the priorities of developing countries in Africa, Latin America and Asia, including climate, health and financing for development.